 The BSM also sometimes appears to be wearing eyeliner, though I’m sure this is just a 1970s TV camera pickup issue.

 The reason BSM Williams was such a fondly regarded prime-time act in the 1970s was down to Davies’ great comedic performance (and it was a performance of course – apparently, he was a very kind and gentle chap).
 It wasn’t just about the virtuoso shouting – it was also about those baby blue eyes in silent close-up: so expressive when reacting to/mocking other people’s lines

 And because even forty years ago, the bristling Sgt Major represented for most UK viewers under 50 an already outmoded, comically inappropriate imperial masculinity.
 If one that was still vividly recognisable, especially to a male generation that had, like Davies, done National Service (it ended in 1960)

-Possibly only one of the concert party ‘poofs’ seems intended to be taken for an actual poof: ‘Gloria’, played by Melvyn Hayes -- who was the cross-dressing star of both the concert party and, alongside Davies, the sitcom itself.
-Yes, judged by today’s standards it was racist and homophobic: I’m sure plenty of 1970s viewers enjoyed seeing the bloody campers getting a beasting from the Sgt Major -- I know I did.
+Only one of the concert party ‘poofs’ seems intended to be taken for an actual poof: ‘Gloria’, played by Melvyn Hayes – who was the cross-dressing star of both the concert party and, alongside Davies, the sitcom itself.
+Yes, judged by today’s standards it was racist and homophobic: I’m sure plenty of 1970s viewers enjoyed seeing the bloody campers getting a beasting from the Sgt Major – I know I did.

 But he was the cartoon baddie, and the past.
 Annoying and ridiculous as they are often presented, the ‘poofs’ were the sympathetic characters, and the present.